crolllab/teaching/Bioinformatics_Tools/Course_4_SNP_calling/README.md

 With the above code, we defined that a SNP should be genotyped in at least 80% of the individuals, that the minimum quality should be of 100 and that we want at least two alleles present among the analyzed Alpine ibex (`--mac 1`).
 The `mac` is the minor allele count, so the number of times, we have found the more rare allele.
 Our filter requires at least 1.

-_Q9: How many SNPs (or sites) did vcftools retain after filtering?_
+_Q9: How many SNPs (or sites) were originally genotyped and how many did vcftools retain after filtering?_

 ## R code to visualize SNP data